hermes-apps/hermes-bingo/README.md

 v1.0.0 features:

-- [ ] Have one admin page (with an admin password) to generate Bingo sheets with an assigned title, id and array of words.
+- [ ] Have one admin page (with an admin password) to generate Bingo sheets with an assigned title (id and sentences in the tiles are generated in the back-end)

-- [ ] Have the backend read a .txt file and convert it into a MongoDB Document for the possible words to appear in a Bingo sheet.
+- [ ] Have the backend read a .txt file and convert it into a MongoDB Document for the possible sentences to appear in a Bingo sheet.

 - [ ] Generated sheets get a unique URL(probably the MongoDB id) that are shared to the participants of the Bingo game.